sebhtml/novigrad/README.md

 - learned Embedding
 - Dropout
 - move learning rate in dataset details
-- add an abstraction for loss
-- implement cross-entropy loss
 - add tape like in pytorch
 - embeddings are learned
 - shuffle examples in each epoch